top of page

 HISTORIC DESIGNATION IN THE CITY OF RANCHO MIRAGE

-Historic designation by the City of Rancho Mirage is eminently achievable if you own a property that appears on the city’s original 2003 survey of historic resources, and your home (or business) is still in a good state of original integrity.
-‘Integrity’ can be a slightly moveable feast.
-If you have original drawings or early, vintage photos they will be helpful in proving your case.
+Historic designation by the City of Rancho Mirage is eminently achievable if you own a property that appears on the city’s survey of historic resources and your home or business is still in a good state of original integrity.
+If you have original drawings or early vintage photographs, they will be helpful in proving your case.
+To determine if your home is on the survey, contact Ben Torres at the City of Rancho Mirage planning department: ben@ranchomirageca.gov.
+The city’s Historic Preservation Commission has the application form as well as FAQs on its website, including information concerning Mills Act, existing historic resources and more.

-If your home was not on the city’s 2003 survey of historic resources, but you believe that your home is of architectural significance – perhaps by a well-known architect and / or in reasonably original (exterior) condition, then you will have to go through a process to prove both its provenance and its integrity as well as addressing the normal list of criteria for designation.
+If your home is not on the historic survey, but you believe your home is of architectural significance - perhaps by a well-known architect and / or if the exterior is in reasonably original condition, then you will have to go through a process to prove its provenance and its integrity as well as address the normal list of criteria for designation.
 The city’s application form explains these criteria.
-This can involve quite extensive research (see ‘home history’), photographs of exterior elevations and details, and proof of its provenance via drawings, photographs, vintage articles, etc. Preservation Mirage can help with this process: with initial advice and introducing homeowners to resources and researchers who can help.
-The process can be quite lengthy and requires thorough documentation.
-Again, Ben Torres at the city can advise.
+This can involve extensive research, photographs of exterior elevations and details, as well as proof of provenance via drawings, photographs, vintage news articles and other evidence.

 bottom of page